ellbur/writing-sample/three-party-cases.md

 title: Three-Party Windfall Cases
 ---

-# Introduction
+# Facts

-Consider the following facts:

-> A music group (Group) contracts with a venue (Venue) to rent space for a show.
-Venue separately contracts with Electrician to inspect the venue’s existing wiring the day before the show.
+Group contracts with Venue to rent space for a show.
+Venue separately contracts with Electrician to inspect electrical wiring.
 Group’s contract with Venue contains a limitation-on-liability clause limiting Venue’s liability to return of rent paid; the Venue-Electrician contract contains no limitation.
-Although Electrician certifies the wiring as compliant, the following night a fault is discovered, forcing Group to cancel the show and lose sales in excess of its rent payments to Venue.
+Although Electrician certifies the wiring as compliant, a fault is later discovered, forcing Group to cancel the show and lose sales in excess of rent payments.

 What are Group’s rights against Electrician?
-Does Group have a tort claim for negligent misrepresentation, based on Electrician’s certification that the wiring was compliant?
-Could the economic loss rule preclude such an action even if the elements of the tort are otherwise met?

 # Discussion